ericwa/ericw-tools/docs/qbsp.rst

    Q2 supports this feature natively and this option has no effect.

+.. option:: -notriggermodels

+   For supported game code only: triggers will not write a model out, and will instead just write out their mins/maxs.

 .. option:: -notex

    Write only placeholder textures, to depend upon replacements.
 This